emqx/emqx-docs/en_US/rule/rule-example.md

 Payload: "hello"
 ```

-Then inspect the MongoDB table, verify a new record has been inserted:
+Then inspect the MongoDB table, and verify a new record has been inserted:

 ![image](./assets/rule-engine/mongo_result.png)